-Pyritic rock was exposed in the 1988 road cut at 2.5 mile during construction of the B Road.
+Pyritic rock was exposed in the road cut at 2.5 mile during construction of the B Road in 1988.
 Weathering has decreased the reactive surface area of pyrite grains in the outcrop, and precipitation of hydroxide coatings has further decreased the reactivity of the rock.
-KGCMC will use monitoring of Zinc Creek as well as observation of the hydro-seeded grass cover growth at the toe of these rock cut areas to determine if additional efforts are required at the road cut.
-KGCMC determined that Site 8 (inactive FWMP site) is an appropriate monitoring point in Zinc Creek below the road cut to evaluate its effects on water quality.
+HGCMC will use monitoring of Zinc Creek to determine if additional efforts are required at the road cut.
+HGCMC determined that Site 8 (inactive FWMP site) is an appropriate monitoring point in Zinc Creek below the road cut to evaluate its effects on water quality.
 Monitoring data for Site 8 are shown in Table 2.4.
 Risks related to bear activity in the area will be evaluated during development of the monitoring schedule.
 Two areas along the B road corridor were filled with material from the 2.5 mile B Road cut: 1.8 mile pullout and Zinc Creek Bridge Abutment.
+Samples were not collected for full analysis for this site in 2008; however, 2008 field parameters were consistent with previous data.